-

 Km 11.2 / 7 mi.
 San Marcos (Bar.
 Shop)

 Just a few steps from San Marcos (today a quarter in the outskirts of Santiago) you will find Monte do Gozo, where pilgrims rejoiced as they had the first glimpse of the city and of course of the Cathedral of Santiago the Compostela.
 The apostle Saint James waits for you!.
-Check the small Chapel of San Mark and a modern art monument (left) erected for the 1993 jubilee year, same year Monte do Gozo Albergue was built (biggest one in the entire Camino)
+Check the small chapel of San Mark and a modern art monument (left) erected for the 1993 jubilee year, same year Monte do Gozo Albergue was built (biggest one in the entire Camino)

 Km.
 11.8 / 7.3 mi.
 Monte do Gozo (Albergue.
 Bar.
 Shop.
 ATM)